slider23/kohana-assets/guide/assets/extending.md

 # Extending

-**kohana-assets** can easily be extended to add your own types or to change the included compilers.
+**kohana-assets** can easily be extended to add or modify asset types.

-In the untested example below we add a compilation step for PNG images.
-This case is a bit different since **a)**. we aren't dealing with text, and **b)**. we're using an external program.
+In the (untested) example below we add an optimizer for our PNG images.
+This case is a bit different from the rest since a). we aren't dealing with text, and b). we're using an external program.

 **Step 1**: Specify the PNG asset type in `APPPATH/config/assets.php`:

     'types' => array(
-      ...
       'png' => array('.png')
     ),

     'target_types' => array(
-      ...
         'png' => array('png')
     )

 **Step 2**: Create the compiler in `APPPATH/classes/assets.php`.
+The compiler
-The compiler should begin with  "compile\_."
-It should take the source file and return the **contents** of the final, compiled asset.
+must: 1).
+Be prefixed with `compile_`, 2).
+Take the source file path as a parameter, and 3).
+Return the **contents** of the final, compiled asset.

     class Assets extends Kohana_Assets {